-Day 11: Visit Dakthok festival, sightseeing in Leh and walk to Shanti Stupa.
+Day 11: Visit the Hemis or Dakthok festival.
+Sightseeing in Leh and walk to Shanti Stupa.

-This morning you will visit the Dakthok festival, a major festival of Ladakh and always well attended, by visitors and locals alike.
+This morning you will visit either the Hemis (June departure) or Dakthok (July departure) Festival.
+Both are major festivals of Ladakh and always well attended, by visitors and locals alike.
 Ladakhi festivals are very colourful and cheerful affairs with dances and plays performed by masked lamas, representing the triumph of good over evil.
 People from all over the region flock here, dressed in their best clothes, to celebrate, achieve religious merit and to socialize.
 These festivals are always great fun to attend and you can expect large crowds of local Ladakhi people to be there all their finery.